Pixar: Traditions

 Some of Pixar's first animators were former cel animators including John Lasseter, and others came from computer animation or were fresh college graduates.
 A large number of animators that make up its animation department had been hired around the releases of A Bug's Life (1998), Monsters, Inc. (2001), and Finding Nemo (2003).
 The success of Toy Story (1995) made Pixar the first major computer-animation studio to successfully produce theatrical feature films.
 The majority of the animation industry was (and still is) located in Los Angeles, and Pixar is located 350 mi north in the San Francisco Bay Area.
 Traditional hand-drawn animation was still the dominant medium for feature animated films.

 With the scarcity of Los Angeles-based animators willing to move their families so far north to give up traditional animation and try computer animation, Pixar's new hires at this time either came directly from college or had worked outside feature animation.
-For those who had traditional animation skills, the Pixar animation software Marionette was designed so that traditional animators would require a minimum amount of training before becoming productive.
+For traditional animators, the Pixar animation software Marionette was designed to require minimal training before becoming productive.

 In a 2007 interview with PBS talk show host Tavis Smiley, Lasseter said that Pixar's films follow the same theme of self-improvement as the company itself has: with the help of friends or family, a character ventures out into the real world and learns to appreciate his friends and family.
 At the core, Lasseter said, "it's gotta be about the growth of the main character and how he changes."